SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 3. Aristocracy (rule by the nobility), devolves --> Oligarchy and is overthrown
 5. Democracy devolves via Plutocracy --> Ochlocracy (Mob rule then competing demagogues), which returns us all to #1.

-Please note that the phases are often described with differing terms. <a href="https://anacyclosis.org/wp-content/uploads/2019/11/Anacyclosis-Flyer-November-2019.pdf" target="blank">Here is a more robust list</a> from the <a href="https://anacyclosis.org/" target="blank">Anacyclosis Institute</a> whose work I discovered during the pandemic.
+Please note that the phases are often described with differing terms. <a href="https://anacyclosis.org/wp-content/uploads/2019/11/Anacyclosis-Flyer-November-2019.pdf" target="blank">Here is a list</a> from the <a href="https://anacyclosis.org/" target="blank">Anacyclosis Institute</a> whose work I discovered during the pandemic.

+The institute has further developed the theory.
+In particular they emphasize the pivotal role the middle class has historically played and how military supremacy and hegemony lead to plutocracy ruling in parallel to democracy.

 ## The role of an independent middle class